-Remember about five years ago, when everyone in PR became enamored with analytics and how numbers and math would create a Moneyball across the communications landscape?
-While today no one disputes the fact that analytics has become a standard communications tool, it is clear that a new—and surprising—weakness in our industry has emerged: the written word.
+Hw Remember when everyone in PR became enamored with analytics.
+We thought numbers and math would create a Moneyball across the communications landscape.
+Today no one disputes that analytics has become a standard communications tool.
+It is clear, though, that a new—and surprising—weakness has emerged in PR: the written word.

 PR used to be critically reliant on writing.
-From Ivy Lee’s very first press release to Richard Branson’s latest LinkedIn post, prose has been how we have told stories.
-And while it’s impossible to ignore myriad Data Dive stories in PR News Pro and reports elsewhere about how video is playing an ever-increasing role in communications, writing is a mainstay of what we do.
+From Ivy Lee’s first press release to Richard Branson’s LinkedIn posts, prose has been how we told stories.
+And while it’s impossible to ignore the rise of video, writing remains a mainstay of what we do.

 But writing is a skill that is fading.
-My father, a top print journalist for 56 years and counting, would tell you the same (he reminds me regularly).
-Some of it, no doubt, is a function of a society where prose is ever-present—Forrester Research has pegged the number of texts sent each day at north of 6 billion—but informal.
+My father, a top print journalist for nearly 60 years and counting, would tell you the same.
+(He reminds me regularly.)
+Some of it, no doubt, is a function of a society where prose is ever-present.
+We send an estimated 18 billion texts daily.
+Yet those mostly are informal.

-In fact, brevity is so valued by the texting community that actually using punctuation apparently makes messages appear less sincere, according to a 2015 study from Binghamton University’s Harpur College.
+In fact, brevity is so valued in texting that using punctuation apparently makes messages appear less sincere, according to a study from Binghamton University’s Harpur College.

 Ask for a Writing Sample, the Naked Rule

-I suspect the decline of writing chops in PR and communications may be related to the fact that our industry today is comprised of many practitioners with a more diverse set of backgrounds than previously: The analytics folks are lumped in with the video crew, who work alongside community relations managers, paid-integration specialists and a host of other functions that would have been unimaginable even a decade ago.
+The complexity of our industry, I suspect, may have hastened the decline of writing chops.
+PR practitioners have a more diverse set of backgrounds than previously.
+The analytics folks are lumped in with the video crew.
+They work alongside community relations managers, paid-integration specialists and a host of other functions.
+This would have been unimaginable even a decade ago.

-For a great many of those professionals, in a world of endless competition for content, writing isn’t seen as central to their core responsibilities.
+For many of those professionals, writing isn’t seen as central to their core responsibilities.
 What used to be considered a price of entry is no longer.
-Want to stump a youthful job candidate during the interview process?
+Want to stump a youthful job candidate during an interview?
 Ask for a writing sample.

 The ability to describe something concisely and clearly, in writing, is among the most critical skills in the modern communications world.
-It was not that long ago when we used the telephone to communicate complex ideas, but the lure of electronic communication is so great that the online magazine Slate has proposed the “naked rule” for phone calls: You should pick up the phone only for those who have seen you in the nude (parents, spouses, old roommates, older flames and virtually no one else).
+It was not that long ago when we communicated complex ideas via telephone.
+But the lure of electronic communication is so great that Slate has proposed the “naked rule” for phone calls.
+You should pick up the phone only for those who have seen you nude.
+This includes parents, spouses, old roommates, older flames and virtually no one else.
 Now, email is king for that kind of conversation.

 Writing Has Become Critical

-We are in an age where writing is increasingly critical for companies.
-Blog posts are a standard part of the way Apple or Google talk directly to their audiences.
-The text-first world of LinkedIn is a platform for Bill Gates, and the leader of the free world takes to social media to talk tech, poverty and basketball.
+We are in an age where writing is increasingly critical for brands.
+Blog posts are a standard way Apple or Google talk directly to audiences.
+The text-heavy world of LinkedIn is a platform for Bill Gates.

-• Use an Editor: It would be great if everyone had an in-house copy expert, but the reality is that you don’t need a specialist, just someone with a keen eye who can read the latest plan or proposal and provide feedback.
-Adding that step into workflow boosts the clarity of the final product immeasurably.
-Many companies employ that approach.
-This also comes into play from the perspective of litigation or document-hold, which helps to ensure nothing that you communicate can be misconstrued or taken out of context.
+• Use an Editor: It would be great if everyone had an in-house copy expert.
+In truth, you don’t need a specialist.
+Just find someone with a keen eye who can provide feedback.
+Adding that step boosts clarity immeasurably.
+Many companies employ this approach.
+It also comes into play from the perspective of litigation or document-hold.
+Using a proofreader should ensure that nothing you write can be misconstrued or taken out of context.

-• Put Away the PowerPoint: Sometimes a slide deck is required, but it shouldn’t be the default format for explaining the complex.
-If you can nail thinking in a Word document, re-formatting it for PowerPoint should be easy.
-Trying to go the other way encourages sloppy thinking and compromises opportunities to improve writing skills.
+• Put Away the PowerPoint: Sometimes a slide deck is required.
+On the other hand, avoid making it the default format for explaining the complex.
+If you can nail thinking in Word, re-formatting it for PowerPoint should be easy.
+Trying to go the other way encourages sloppy thinking.
+It also compromises opportunities to improve writing skills.
 I hate watching colleagues craft a key message document they believe has to fit into a slide.

-• Treat Everything Like an Excuse to Practice: I’m not saying you should treat an email like a Wall Street Journal op-ed, but applying the rules of good writing to basic business correspondence provides an opportunity to flex your writing muscles.
+• Treat Everything Like an Excuse to Practice: I’m not saying you should treat an email like a Wall Street Journal op-ed.
+On the other hand, applying the rules of good writing to basic business correspondence provides an opportunity to flex your writing muscles.
 Did you do a sweep to check for grammar, emphasize specifics and avoid clichés?
 If you can do that daily, not only will the writing improve, but your readers—even colleagues two offices over—will appreciate it.

 It’s Academic.
 Not.

 This isn’t an academic exercise.
 As a communicator, you likely have more information about audiences than ever, often packed into dense spreadsheets.
-We also have more channels and outlets than ever for external communications, everything from documentaries to Facebook Live.
+In addition, we have more channels and outlets for external communications.
 Increasingly, though, what makes the difference in the data or the strategies I choose is not a brilliantly complex spreadsheet or the novelty of the platform, but the way that information is presented.

-This content appeared originally in PR News Pro, November, 7, 2016.
+This content appeared originally in PRNEWS.
 For subscription information, please visit: https://www.prnewsonline.com/about/info